threader/PC-Tuning/docs/post-install.md

         ```

 ## Final Thoughts & Tips

-- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you *can* disable DWM using the scripts in ``C:\prerequisites\scripts\dwm-scripts`` as the process wastes CPU time despite there being no composition.
-Beware as elements of the UI will be broken & somes games/programs will not be able to launch (you may need to disable hardware acceleration)

 - Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask